Advanced Diploma in Data Protection Law

 Delivery is in part–time mode through the medium of lectures presented by leading experts in the area.
 The course will take place over a period of 18 weeks on Tuesday mornings 8.30 – 10.00 am.
-Free parking and refreshments will be provided for participants.
 The course concludes with an evening round–table discussion.

-This course will also be available via blended learning,
+This course will also be available via blended online learning,

-with most classes recorded using e–learning software and made available to students for streaming via our student intranet system.
-This means that, while all students are welcome and encouraged to attend class in person, some of the sessions will be recorded so that students who are based outside Dublin or who are otherwise unable to attend can catch up on the material by streaming the video in their own time.
-Lecture videos require an internet connection to be streamed.
+with classes recorded using e–learning software and made available to students for streaming via our Virtual Learning Environment.
+This means that, while all students are welcome to attend class in person, most of the sessions will be recorded so that students who are based outside Dublin or who are otherwise unable to attend can catch up on the material by streaming the video in their own time.

 Data Processing Principles